VAXstation: VAXstation 4000 Model 90A

 The VAXstation 4000 Model 90A, code named "Cougar+", was a faster version of the Model 90.
 It used the KA49-A CPU module containing a NVAX microprocessor operating at 83 MHz (12 ns cycle time) but was otherwise the same.
 The upgrade path was to the VAXstation 4000 Model 96.

 VAXstation 4000 Model 96

 The VAXstation 4000 Model 96, code named "Cougar++", was a faster version of the Model 90A.
 It was discontinued on 30 September 1999, with the last shipments concluding on 31 December 1999.

 It used the KA49-C CPU module containing a NVAX microprocessor operating at 100 MHz (10 ns cycle time) but was otherwise the same.

 VAXstation 8000

 The VAXstation 8000, code named "Lynx", was a high-end workstation introduced on 2 February 1988.
 It was essentially a VAX 8250 packaged in a deskside enclosure with a 3D graphics pipeline developed jointly with Evans & Sutherland.
-It was the only VAXstation to use a Full VAX processor instead of a MicroVAX as its main CPU.
+It was the only VAXstation to use a processor which implemented the full VAX instruction set - all other models relied on software emulation for some of the less common VAX instructions.